2020 Yearly Outline

 Benchmarks – 2 Weeks

 During the Refining Phase, our lifting cycles will develop strength in the basic lifts: back squat, front squat, deadlift, and press.
-We’ll be specifically focused on improving our 20 rep back squat, and we’ll use variations of each lift (e.g. tempo and pause squats, single leg RDL, and behind the neck presses) to increase our adaptation.
-After 5 weeks we will have a “deload” week without these strength sessions – this will allow our bodies some time to recover and adapt.
+We’ll use variations of each lift (e.g. tempo and pause squats, single leg RDL, and behind the neck presses) to increase our adaptation.
+We will also include “deload” weeks without these strength sessions – this will allow our bodies some time to recover and adapt.

 Olympic Lifting – 1 session per week